mcampa/bh-printer/README.md

     2. Go to http://10.42.0.1 and follow instructions
     3. Get pi's IP from local router
     4. SSH in pi ssh pi@192.168.0.100 password: raspberry
-    5. Run `passwd` to change password to be the same printerID
+    5. Run `sudo passwd pi` to change password to be the same printerID

 ## Upgrade and install essentials
 ```